clewisdavis/The-Joy-of-React/course-notes.md

 #### JSX inside JS inside JSX

-- When interating with React, it is not uncommon to wind up with a structure like this:
+- When iterating with React, it is not uncommon to wind up with a structure like this:

 ```JAVASCRIPT
 <ul>